+Level: Intermediate

+Prerequisite: FOD1010: Food Basics

-Description: Students learn strategies for planning and creating satisfying meals that
+Description: Students learn strategies for planning and creating satisfying meals that accommodate busy schedules or strained budgets.

 Parameters: Access to a personal or commercial food preparation facility.

+Outcomes: The student will:

 1. describe the impact of evolving eating trends on individuals, families and the community